kaio-giovanni/webpage-cleaner/README.md

 # Web Page Cleaner

-This project search web pages in the web by keywords using [SERP API](https://wwww.serpapi.com) and returns a new page cleaned using Jsoup.
+This project search web pages in the web by keywords using [SERP API](https://wwww.serpapi.com), PhantomJs to get all page content (static and dynamically content) and Jsoup to clean the web page (remove ads, images, etc).

 #### Project setup